-If you’re interested in learning more about Helix QAC and how it can help with PHP cyclomatic complexity, sign up for our next live demo.
+If you’re interested in learning more about Helix QAC and how it can help with cyclomatic complexity, sign up for our next live demo.

 Today, I’m going to discuss:

 - What are the effects of high cyclomatic complexity on your code;

 - How cyclomatic complexity can be effectively managed with Helix QAC.

 Let’s start by defining what cyclomatic complexity is.